3 people favorited this theater

 Originally on this site was the Majestic Cinema (which has its own page on Cinema Treasures).
 The Gaumont Palace Theatre in Hall Gate at the corner of Thorne Road, Doncaster opened on 3rd September 1934 with Jesse Matthews in “Evergreen”.
 It was designed by architects W. E. Trent and W. Sydney Trent.
 It had 2,020 seats in stalls & circle levels.
-It was equipped with a full stage 67 feet wide, a flytower and 11 dressing rooms.
+It was equipped with a full stage 67 feet wide, a fly-tower for scenery and 11 dressing rooms.
 It was equipped with a Compton 3Manual/10Rank organ, with an illuminated console on a lift which was opened by organist Hebron Morland.
-There was also a large cafe/restaurant and above the cafe/restaurant windows on the facade was a frieze of posed figures in a bas relief sculptures by Newbury A Trent depicting “the progress of a film from its conception, the writings of a scenario, the building of a set, to the shooting and completion”.
+There was also a large café/restaurant and above the café/restaurant windows on the façade was a frieze of posed figures in a bas relief sculptures by Newbury A. Trent depicting “the progress of a film from its conception, the writings of a scenario, the building of a set, to the shooting and completion”.

 The Art Deco style auditorium was extremely elegant with panelled walls, a curvaceous ceiling with lighting troughs, and a noted painted safety curtain by artist Frank Barnes, depicting the railway industry prevalent in the town.
-During the late-1960’s and thoughout the 1960’s the Gaumont staged many ‘pop’ concerts, including, Buddy Holly, The Beatles and The Rolling Stones.
+During the late-1960’s and throughout the 1960’s the Gaumont staged many ‘pop’ concerts, including, Buddy Holly, The Beatles and The Rolling Stones.
 Although it was modernised in 1964, there is much of the original still remaining.